Appendices included:

 These areas of learning are taught within the context of family life taking care to ensure that there is no stigmatisation (action of describing or regarding someone or something as worthy of disgrace or great disapproval) of children based on their home circumstances along with reflecting sensitively that some children may have a different structure of support around them.

 There are many different faith and cultural perspectives on aspects of RSE.
 As a diverse multicultural school, we will deliver RSE in a factual, non-judgmental way ensuring that teachers do not promote one faith or cultural viewpoint but rather provide a balanced approach that acknowledges the wealth of views and opinions of our community and teaches tolerance.
 Parents and carers can then contextualise the learning within their own faith and values framework in their discussions with children following teacher-led sessions.
 We will use a range of materials and resources that reflect our cultural diversity and encourage inclusiveness.
+A range of different families and relationships will be explored within RSE.

 The RSE programme is based on the needs of the children in the school with learning outcomes appropriate to pupils’ age, ability, and level of maturity.
 The curriculum will be firmly embedded within the broader PSHE, Citizenship, and Science curricula.
 Pupils will be helped to understand difference and to respect themselves and others.